 Seneca is most famous for his philosophical works, which can be divided into two types.
 The first are his Dialogi, which, despite the name, are not really dialogues at all, but a collection of treatises on the application of Stoicism and addressed to various friends.
 The treatises are: Ad Marciam, Ad Helviam Matrem, Ad Polybium, De Ira in three books, De Vita Beata, De Constantia Sapientis, De Otio, De Tranquillitate Animi, De Brevitate Vitae, and De Providentia.

-The other philosophical essays cover a range of topic important to Stoicism.
+The other philosophical essays cover a range of topics important to Stoicism.
 Though called dialogi, they differ from those of Plato or Cicero by dropping all dramatic trappings and any pretense of an actual conversation.
 Instead, Seneca argues with hypothetical points made by unnamed interlocutors before continuing the rest as an extended lecture.

 Tangential to his philosophical corpus, Seneca penned the Naturales Quaestiones, an examination of natural phenomena in seven books.
 The purpose, it has been argued, is less of an impassioned study of nature and more of an attempt to link Stoic principles and ethics with the will of nature.